Characteristics of a Sustainable SMS Implementation

 - Safety manager owns the risk management program; and

-- Employees will be receptive of the SMS initiative.
+- Employees will be receptive to the SMS initiative.

 These above points can be true, but little in life is handed to us on a silver platter – the above points included.
 Safety performance and getting employees comfortable with safety changes are two things that safety managers have to work extremely hard to make happen.